The Gray New Deal | Bryson Gray & Lewis Brackpool | Andrew Says 89

 “I've been writing songs since I was four-years-old... it only takes me a couple hours and sometimes I do them live on YouTube,” Gray explained.

-Joined by Rebel News U.K.'s Lewis Brackpool, the pair discuss the cancellation of controversial personality Andrew Tate, with Gray saying: “He was cancelled different than anyone else before; no warnings, no violations.”
+Joined by Rebel News U.K.'s Lewis Brackpool, the pair discuss the cancellation of controversial social media personality Andrew Tate, with Gray saying: “He was cancelled different than anyone else before; no warnings, no violations.”

-Brackpool explains the British pubs on the verge of closure due to soaring energy costs while the hip-hop artist Gray debates whether these issues will come to the United States.
+Brackpool explains the issue of British pubs on the verge of closure due to soaring energy costs while hip-hop artist Gray debates whether these issues will come to the United States.

 Don't Get Censored